-Following the tax relief restrictions, more and more landlords are looking for ways to increase the value of their rental properties.
-Refurbishing an out-dated or rundown property is a popular way of injecting value into a property quickly, but what's involved and how can you refurbish if you haven't got a huge amount of capital to invest?
-Development expert, Paul Keddy, explains...
+The savvy landlord is always looking for ways to increase the value of their rental properties and refurbishing an out-dated or rundown property is a popular way of injecting value into a property quickly.
+But what’s involved and how can you refurbish if you haven’t got a huge amount of capital to invest?
+Development expert, Paul Keddy, explains.

 What’s meant by “refurbishment”?